thegetty/cultural-heritage-mass-atrocities/content/part-4/21-gerstenblith.md

 [^3]: Joseph L. Sax, “Heritage Preservation as a Public Duty: The Abbé Grégoire and the Origins of an Idea,” *Michigan Law Review* 88, no. 5 (1989–90): 1161.

 [^4]:  David Nersessian, “Rethinking Cultural Genocide under International Law,” Human Rights Dialogue: Cultural Rights, Carnegie Council for Ethics in International Affairs, 22 April 2005, [https://www.carnegiecouncil.org/publications/archive/dialogue/2_12/section_1/5139](https://www.carnegiecouncil.org/publications/archive/dialogue/2_12/section_1/5139); and Elisa Novic, *The Concept of Cultural Genocide* (Oxford: Oxford University Press, 2016), 18–22.
-See also Edward C. Luck, *Cultural Genocide and the Protection of Cultural Heritage* (Los Angeles: J. Paul Getty Trust, 2018), Occasional Papers in Cultural Heritage Policy no. 2, 17–22, https://www.getty.edu/publications/pdfs/CulturalGenocide_Luck.pdf.
+See also Edward C. Luck, *Cultural Genocide and the Protection of Cultural Heritage*, Occasional Papers in Cultural Heritage Policy, no. 2 (Los Angeles: Getty Publications, 2018), 17–22, https://www.getty.edu/publications/pdfs/CulturalGenocide_Luck.pdf.

 [^5]:  Raphael Lemkin, “Acts Constituting a General (Transnational) Danger Considered as Offences against the Law of Nations,” Additional Explications to the Special Report Presented to the 5th Conference for the Unification of Penal Law in Madrid, 14–20 October 1933, www.preventgenocide.org/lemkin/madrid1933-english.htm.